yandthj/HPC/docs/Documentation/Applications/vasp.md

 The Vienna Ab initio Simulation Package (VASP) is an application for atomic scale materials modelling from first principles.
 VASP computes an approximate solution to the many-body Schrödinger equation, either within density functional theory or within the Hartree-Fock approximation using pseudopotentials and plane wave basis sets.
 VASP can carry out a range of electronic structure and quantum-mechanical molecular dynamics calculations and has many features including hybrid functionals, Green's functions methods (GW quasiparticles, and ACFDT-RPA) and many-body perturbation theory (2nd-order Møller-Plesset).
 For a full list of capabilities, please see the [About VASP](https://www.vasp.at/info/about/) page and for further details, documentation, forums, and FAQs, visit the [VASP website](https://www.vasp.at/).

-## Accessing VASP on NREL's HPC Clusters
+## Accessing VASP on NLR's HPC Clusters
 !!! tip "Important"
 	The VASP license requires users to be a member of a "workgroup" defined by the University of Vienna or Materials Design.
 If you are receiving "Permission denied" errors when trying to use VASP, you must be made part of the "vasp" Linux group first.
 To join, please contact [HPC Help](mailto:hpc-help@nrel.gov) with the following information: